Visiting Chichen Itza in 2023, Everything You Need to Know

 Or, continue reading this page for all the information you will need when preparing your visit to Chichen Itza, such as how to get there, buying tickets and where to stay, etc.

-Disclaimer: For some (not all) of the products and services recommended on this page, Archaeology Travel will earn a commission at no extra cost to you should you purchase them following our links.
-More information about the products and services promoted on Archaeology Travel is provided in our Code of Ethics statement.
+For some (not all) of the products recommended on this page, Archaeology Travel may earn a commission at no extra cost to you should you decide to purchase them.

 Perhaps the best known monument of Chichen Itza.
 Called ‘El Castillo’ by the first Spaniards to visit the site, it is the ‘Temple of Kukulcán’ – a Mayan feathered deity.